jonesandy/hello-world-terraform/README.md

 ----

 Basic introduction to learning terraform and infrastructure as code.
-Will be used to create a basic configuration to enable learning.
 Built following along to a tutorial and modified when needed.

+## Usage

+To run locally ```git clone```.

+You will need to create a ```terraform.tfvars``` file in the root directory to hold your secret keys for AWS.